oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 There should be **nothing** returned, if there is it means that you didn't chose a unique department value !
 Chose something that is unique, update the stockmanager-config.yaml file department attribute and restart the program.

+- Let's try to create some stock items - **error expected**:
+  -  `curl -i -X PUT -u jack:password http://localhost:8081/stocklevel/pins/5000`

-Let's create some stock items, these need to be done as a user with admin rights so do the following command.
-Note there is a few seconds delay when you try this as the code does the database connection on demand.
-(Note, this won't work !)
+Note there is a few seconds delay when you try this as the code does the database connection on demand ... and then you get an error as expected:

 ```
-$ curl -i -X PUT -u jack:password http://localhost:8081/stocklevel/pins/5000
 HTTP/1.1 500 Internal Server Error
 Content-Length: 0
 Date: Sun, 5 Jan 2020 18:54:43 GMT
 connection: keep-alive
 ```

-Opps, server error and no updated data back, should have got the item we just created

-Look at the console tab and you will that the code generates an error
+Look at the console tab and you will see that the code generates an error

 ```

-2020.01.05 18:54:43 INFO com.oracle.labs.helidon.stockmanager.resources.StockResource Thread[helidon-1,5,server]: Creating StockId(departmentName=timg, itemName=pins), with count 5000
-2020.01.05 18:54:44 INFO org.hibernate.jpa.internal.util.LogHelper Thread[helidon-1,5,server]: HHH000204: Processing PersistenceUnitInfo [name: HelidonATPJTA]
-2020.01.05 18:54:44 INFO org.hibernate.Version Thread[helidon-1,5,server]: HHH000412: Hibernate Core {5.4.9.Final}
-2020.01.05 18:54:44 INFO org.hibernate.annotations.common.Version Thread[helidon-1,5,server]: HCANN000001: Hibernate Commons Annotations {5.1.0.Final}
-2020.01.05 18:54:44 INFO com.zaxxer.hikari.HikariDataSource Thread[helidon-1,5,server]: HikariPool-1 - Starting...
-2020.01.05 18:54:45 INFO com.zaxxer.hikari.HikariDataSource Thread[helidon-1,5,server]: HikariPool-1 - Start completed.
-2020.01.05 18:54:45 INFO org.hibernate.dialect.Dialect Thread[helidon-1,5,server]: HHH000400: Using dialect: org.hibernate.dialect.Oracle10gDialect
 2020.01.05 18:54:46 INFO org.hibernate.engine.transaction.jta.platform.internal.JtaPlatformInitiator Thread[helidon-1,5,server]: HHH000490: Using JtaPlatform implementation: [org.hibernate.engine.transaction.jta.platform.internal.JBossStandAloneJtaPlatform]
 Hibernate:
     select